 Filtering your Matches

 From your 'Matches' tab, select the 'Filter' dropdown at the top of your list of matches.
-You'll see four categories of filtering options: Saved or Hidden on other projects, Funding use, Funder type and Location.
+You'll see several categories of filtering options: Saved or Hidden on other projects, Funding use, Field of Work, Location of Project, Location of Residency, Past Giving, Funder type and Location.

 Saved or hidden on other projects